 Xanax, Ambien, Valium

-Drug Possession Penalties in Fulton County
+Drug Possession Penalties in Cobb County

-If you are found with Schedule III, IV, or V drugs, the penalty will be 1 to 5 years in prison.
+If you are found with Schedule III, IV, or V drugs, the penalty could be 1 to 5 years in prison.
 If it is your second or subsequent offense, you are facing 1 to 10 years prison time.

 Additionally, if you are found guilty and a car was used during the felony, your driver’s license will be suspended.